floorberkhout/commit4life/README.md

 #### Algorithms

+Randomize
 1. main.py loads car objects
 2. main.py loads board object

-- Randomize
-		Image!?
 3. It chooses random car object from all the car objects on the board
 4. It chooses random move [1, -1]
 5. It sees if making the move is possible
-		> It makes the move if it is possible
+	 1. It makes the move if it is possible
 6. It checks if the winning(red/ X) car is in front of the exit, this means it has won If this is not the case
 7. repeat

 - Improved random
 		 Image?!